Port of https://github.com/imartinez/privateGPT with the GPT4all model already in the repo, and fully configured to run.

 If you want to start from an empty database, delete the

 Note: during the ingest process no data leaves your local environment.
-You could ingest without an internet connection.
+You could ingest without an internet connection, except for the first time you run the ingest script, when the embeddings model is downloaded.

 Ask questions to your documents, locally!